edx/commerce-coordinator/docs/decisions/0003-internal-communication.rst

 Rejected Alternatives
 *********************

 A lengthy investigation was undertaken to look at several options for making this system loosely coupled and easily extensible.
-For those with access, the results are here: https://docs.google.com/document/d/11PTYakKm7vR3BC_FYggemfRYZE8R3exfeHRDalasPcc#

 Alternatives that were investigated and rejected: